Anticipating the Possibilities: The Way Marketing is Going to Evolve

 This potential change has two elements we can apply – the theoretical and the practical.
 In theory – all marketing campaigns will be built with a mindset of beginning a conversation, a relationship, rather than a “look at me” attitude.
 Marketers will no longer look at the process as acquiring, converting or retaining customers.
 Instead, we will all be working toward building relationships with people.

 In practice – your CRM database will encapsulate every person in the world, creating an almost infinite database.
-Your key differentiator will be the ability to leverage AL and ML to discover and deploy actionable insights in a scalable manner.
+Your key differentiator will be the ability to leverage AI and ML to discover and deploy actionable insights in a scalable manner.

 What else does it mean in practice?